-- 20. Amend the Zoning Ordinance to: - Create special use permit procedures to allow additional residential/ nonresidential mixed use buildings in the Development Area. - Create a zoning district for environmental resources (ER). - Establish density limits for townhouse and Planned Mixed Residential (PMR) development-by Long-Range Land Use areas-to increase the minimum district size and establish minimum open space and buffering requirements for such development. - 21.
-Increase support for development and redevelopment that strengthens and fills out the major economic activity centers identified in the County Economic Development Plan and focuses public capital improvements in those centers including the existing residential communities which support them-so that they remain viable and prosperous. - 22.
-Utilize the level of service (LOS) standards identified or referenced in the various chapters of the Comprehensive Plan to determine the existing capacity-or lack thereof-of supportive infrastructure and services.
-This determination should then serve as a guide in determining the need-and the extent of that need-for additional support facilities as a result of a proposed Comprehensive Plan amendment, rezoning, or special use permit and the parameters of developer/landowner-proposed mitigation measures that are to be provided according to the LOS standards contained in the Comprehensive Plan.
-The proposed mitigation shall be presented as part of the Comprehensive Plan amendment, rezoning, special use permit, and-where required-site plan and/or subdivision approval process.
-No development proposal should be approved without the mitigation measures required to meet the LOS standards. - 23.
-Provide appropriate buffers and setbacks where new development will be adjacent to railroad corridors, in accordance with guidelines established by the Department of Fire & Rescue. - 24.
+- 19. Utilize the level of service (LOS) standards identified or referenced in the various chapters of the Comprehensive Plan to determine the existing capacity or lack thereof of supportive infrastructure and services.
+This determination should then serve as a guide in determining the need and the extent of that need for additional support facilities as a result of a proposed Comprehensive Plan amendment, rezoning, or special use permit and the parameters of developer/landowner-proposed mitigation measures that are to be provided according to the LOS standards contained in the Comprehensive Plan.
+The proposed mitigation shall be presented as part of the Comprehensive Plan amendment, rezoning, special use permit, and where required site plan and/or subdivision approval process.
+No development proposal should be approved without the mitigation measures required to meet the LOS standards. - 20.
 Accept applications for annual review of amendments to the Comprehensive Plan text and/or the Long-Range Land Use Plan designation for a given property.
-The application and public hearing process for Comprehensive Plan Amendments shall be as follows:
+The application and public hearing process for Comprehensive Plan Amendments shall be as follows: - Applications for these Comprehensive Plan Amendments shall be received by the Planning Office no later than the first Friday of every January, unless the Board of County Supervisors specifically adopts a different acceptance date.
+Applications for amendments for "targeted industries," as defined by the Department of Economic Development, or the re-designation of public land to private use or ownership, shall be exempt from this due-date requirement. - Any land currently designated as public land on the Long-Range Land Use Plan must be re-designated through the Comprehensive Plan Amendment process when it is no longer needed for public use. - Each amendment must first be formally initiated by the Board, using a preliminary analysis of the relative merits of the amendment application provided by the Planning Office. - The Board may choose to initiate or not initiate a given amendment.
+Once initiated, the amendment is sent to the Planning Commission for its review and recommendation. - The Planning Commission sends its recommendation(s) to the Board, which has the power to approve or deny each amendment.
+Both the Planning Commission and Board actions require a public hearing.

 &lt;sup>1 The term "levels of service" denotes quantitative standards, developed by County agencies, using national, state and/or industry standards, for public service delivery.
-These standards are generally expressed by each agency in terms that describe the kind and amount of service being provided, such as road capacity (Department of Public Works for roadways), travel time for emergency vehicles (Department of Fire and Rescue), acres of parkland/capita (Park Authority), books/capita (Library Board) or percent of average use capacity (School Board), and similar measurements.
+These standards are generally expressed by each agency in terms that describe the kind and amount of service being provided, such as road capacity (Department of Transportation for roadways), travel time for emergency vehicles (Department of Fire and Rescue), acres of parkland/capita (Park Authority), books/capita (Library Board) or percent of average use capacity (School Board), and similar measurements.